joernio/query-database/README.md

 ```
 mkdir foo
 echo "int foo(int a, int b, int c, int d, int e, int f) {}" > foo/foo.c
-./joern --src foo --run codequalityscanner
+./joern-scan --src foo
 ```

-runs the code quality scanner and determines that the function `foo` has too many parameters.
+runs all queries on the sample code in the directory `foo`, determining that the function `foo` has too many parameters.

-## Database overview

-Each scanner is hosted in a sub package of `io.joern.scanners`, that is, it is located in a directory in `src/main/scala/io/joern/scanners`.
-As an example, let us look into the `CodeQualityScanner` at `src/main/scala/io/joern/scanners`.
-The file `Metrics.scala` contains its queries:
+## Adding your own queries

+Please follow the rules below for a tear-free query writing experience:

+* Queries in the package `io.joern.scanners` are picked up automatically at runtime, so please put your queries there.
+* Each query must begin with the annotation `@q` and must be placed in a query bundle.
+  A query bundle is simply an `object` that derives from `QueryBundle`
+* Queries can have parameters,but you must provide a default value for each parameter
+* Please add unit tests for queries.
+These also serve as a spec for what your query does.
+* Please format the code before sending a PR using `sbt scalafmt` and `sbt test:scalafmt`

+Take a look at the query bundle `Metrics` at `src/main/scala/io/joern/scanners/c/Metrics.scala` as an example:

 ```
-object Metrics {
+object Metrics extends QueryBundle {

+  @q
   def tooManyParameters(n: Int = 4): Query = Query(
+    name = "too-many-parameters",
     title = s"Number of parameters larger than $n",
     description =
       s"This query identifies functions with more than $n formal parameters",